apowers313/simple-component-manager/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/apowers313/simple-component-manager.svg?columns=all)](https://waffle.io/apowers313/simple-component-manager)

-Allows you to create software components that you can register
+Allows you to create software components that you can register, lookup, and combine together at run-time.

 ## Install